 Previous iterations of the “25 Things” series: 25 Things Every Writer Should Know.

 How To Create An Intriguing Inciting Incident.
 Every single element between the first page and the very last page of a screenplay is arguably the most important, salable thing about it.

 Mystery writing?
 Literary fiction?
 It’s all the same: Building apprehension in the minds of your readers is one of the most effective keys to engaging them early in your novel and keeping them flipping pages late into the night.
+Simply put, if you don’t hook your readers, they won’t get into the story.
 41 WAYS TO CREATE AND HEIGHTEN SUSPENSE.
 According to top New York literary agent Noah Lukeman (The Plot Thickens), if a writer can maintain suspense throughout the story, many readers will keep reading even if the characters are undeveloped and the plot is weak.

 Clearly, suspense is a vital tool, yet most books on writing only mention it in passing and few devote much space to its creation and development.
-I've written 27 novels, and some of them have been rather successful, but Lukeman's observation came as a revelation.
-Accordingly, I've scoured my writing notes for the past quarter century, and the books and articles I've read on storytelling, in order to compile a comprehensive list of ways to create suspense.
-Here it is.
-My sources are listed at the end.
 How Writers Create Suspense.pdf.
 Plot Development: How to write the climax and ending of your novel.
+By Glen C.

 Strathy* Plot development is something you should think about after you have written a brief plot outline (Part 3).
 In this article, we're going to consider how to make sure the plot of your novel incorporates a satisfying climax and resolution.
 Many writers, especially pantsers, don't like to think about how their plot develops until they've written most of the first draft, preferring to let the ending evolve organically out of what comes before.
 Nabokov on Inspiration and the Six Short Stories Everyone Should Read.